-A helicopter ride high over Lakes Entrance, the Gippsland Lakes and the 90 Mile Beach is an unforgettable experience for anyone on holidays in Gippsland.
-You have the option of a 12, 20 or 30 minuted flight for 2 depending on your budget.
+A helicopter ride high over Lakes Entrance, the Gippsland Lakes, and the 90 90-mile beach is an unforgettable experience for anyone on holiday in Gippsland.
+You can choose a 12, 20 or 30-minute flight for 2, depending on your budget.
 After a safety briefing, you will board the helicopter and take off for a breathtaking ride in the skies of Gippsland.
-Depending on what length of flight you pick you could be west towards Paynesville or east past Lake Tyers.
+Depending on the flight length you pick you could be west towards Paynesville or east past Lake Tyers.

 Lakes Entrance fishing – best things to do in Lakes Entrance

-Fishing in Lakes Entrance is very popular and Lakes Entrance fishing comes in 3 different forms.
-You can fish off the Lakes Entrance Beach, you can fish off the Lakes Entrance wharves and you can fish in the Gippsland Lakes by boat.
+Fishing in Lakes Entrance is prevalent, and Lakes Entrance fishing comes in 3 different forms.
+You can fish off the Lakes Entrance Beach, off the Lakes Entrance piers, and in the Gippsland Lakes by boat.

 The easiest place to access the beach at Lakes Entrance for fishing is Eastern Beach car park number 2.
 In the middle of town and the North Arm, you will find over a dozen wharves or jetties to cast a line off.
-This is great if you are a newbie fisherman or have kids in tow.
+This is great if you are a newbie fisherman or have kids.

 The Gippsland Lakes can be accessed with a fishing charter out of the town.
-If you want to catch those big fish or have an offshore fishing trip in mind then a charter from Lakes Entrance would be the perfect way to do some fishing.
+If you want to catch those big fish or have an offshore fishing trip in mind, a charter from Lakes Entrance would be the perfect way to do some fishing.

 Fishing in Lakes Entrance top tips:

 It is a requirement that you have a fishing licence if you do plan on going for a fish.
-There are also strict catch measurements on certain fish and limits on how many you can take home with you.
+There are strict catch measurements on certain fish and limits on how many you can take home.

-The putt boats are also available to be hired in the North Arm which will get you out on the water.
-The putt boats don’t require you to have a boat license, so it’s a great chance for families to go boating without buying a boat.
+The putt boats are also available to hire in the North Arm, which will get you out on the water.
+The putt boats don’t require you to have a boat license, so it’s an excellent chance for families to go boating without buying a boat.
 You can order your fishing equipment before you arrive and pick it up at BCF in Bairnsdale on the way.

 Visit the Lakes Entrance Aqua Park

 Did anyone say water fun?!
-If you love a bit of fun on the water then a visit to the Lakes Entrance Water Park is for you.
-Try to get through this inflatable obstacle course without falling into the calm waters of Cunninhame Arm, be warned it’s no fun if you don’t end up in the water!
+If you love a bit of fun on the water, then visiting the Lakes Entrance Water Park is for you.
+Try to get through this inflatable obstacle course without falling into the calm waters of Cunninhame Arm. be warned, it’s no fun if you don’t end up in the water!

-Sessions run for 50 minutes but you can pre-book a double session if you like.
+Sessions run for 50 minutes, but you can pre-book a double session.
 Opening hours start from 10 am to 8 pm.